kaibr/bitcoin-s-verification/journal.md

 }
 ```

 Furthermore the verification of the created transaction is added to the console output in the class `TxBuilderExample.scala`.
-The final code of the console output is:
+The final code of the console output is.
+This is just for seeing the output.
+No modification in the process:

 ```bash
 val signedTxF: Future[Transaction] = txBuilder.flatMap(_.sign)